shifqu/cookiecutter-python/README.md

 # cookiecutter-python

-A simple template for my own personal Python projects utilizing pip-tools + pylint + ruff.
+A simple template for my own personal Python projects utilizing pip-tools + pylint + ruff + pyright.
 Best used with [cruft](https://cruft.github.io/cruft/)

 To use: